 Transportation in Tumalo State Park

 Driving to Tumalo State Park is quite easy.
 The area surrounding the park in central Oregon is generally flat with good road conditions.
 The park is split by the O.B.
 Riley Road, formerly known as Old McKenzie Bend Highway.
-The rural two-lane highway runs north to south with very few turns and navigating obstacles.
+The rural two-lane highway runs north to south with very few turns or navigating obstacles.

 Campgrounds and parking in Tumalo State Park